ozohad/thermal-control/README.md

   tachometers is broken present (in such case thermal monitoring in kernel is set to disabled state until the problem is not recovered).
 Such events will be reported to systemd journaling system.
-- Setting PWM dynamic speed minimum.
-The dynamic setting depends on FAN direction and cable type.
-For system with copper cables only or/and with trusted optic cable minimum PWM setting could be decreased according to the system definition.
-Such events will be reported to systemd journaling system.

-The thermal zones are defined with the following trip points:
+The ASIC thermal zone is defined with the following trip points:
 - State		Temperature value	PWM speed	Action
 - Cold:		t < 75 Celsius		20% *		Do nothing
 - In range	75 <= t < 85 Celsius	20%-40% *	Keep minimal speed
 - Hot:		85 <= t < 105		40%-100% *	Perform hot algorithm
 - Hot alarm:	105 <= t < 110 Celsius	100%		Produce warning message
 - Critical: 	t >= 110 Celsius	100%		System shutdown

+The transceivers thermal zones are defined with the dynamical trip points, according to the thresholds values read from the transceivers EEPROM data.

 - All the above trip points, excepted last one, are defined with 5 Celsius hysteresis trip.